-New mathematical concepts are sought to model the extreme complexity of networks, their dynamics, optimization, resilience, and security, in a rapidly changing, stochastic and adversarial environment.
-This can involve a wide range of physical interactions, as well as information resource management, cybersecurity, and social and psychological interactions with human agents.
-Fundamental research in the mathematics of distributed optimization, and multi-agent game theory are therefore highly relevant, in particular when combined for behavior prediction of large scale and coupled networks of autonomous machines and human agents.
-Standard methods in network science are insufficient and of no interest in this program.
-Rather, we are seeking transformative and novel approaches that can address the extreme complexity of the most challenging problems, such as: combined and interacting physical and social dynamics, co-evolving agent dynamics and network topologies, uncertain games with multiple time-scales and objectives, and dynamic evolution of the rules of the game.
-Complex networks are also found in biological, chemical and ecological systems, and these are also of high significance.
-Examples of such problems abound, but special interest lies in global and very large complexity scales that involve social dynamics, as well as AI agents that learn and work in cooperative or adversarial fashion.
+New mathematical concepts are sought to model the extreme complexity of networks in a rapidly changing, stochastic and adversarial environment.
+This includes their dynamics, optimization, and resilience, and may involve a wide range of physical interactions, as well as information resource management, cybersecurity, and social and psychological interactions with human agents.
+Complex networks of interest are also found in biological, chemical and socio-technical systems, as well as in the combination of multiple domains.
 For example, the physical, biological and ecological networks affected by climate change interact with social, cultural and economic networks, leading to potential amplification and acceleration of effects and couplings.
-Rigorous and very novel approaches to solve such problems at scale are called for, with generalizability to a wide range of applications.
+There are multiple cases of couplings between networks and across domains that are of high interest to the DoD, and this topic calls for rigorous and very novel approaches to solve such problems at scale, with the potential for generalizability to a wide range of applications.